-Amazon makes some of the most popular streaming devices available, and they happen to be some of the most feature-rich as well.
-These two devices do a lot of the same things but are clearly for different use cases.
+Amazon makes some of the most popular streaming devices available, and today we're comparing two of its most popular: the Fire TV Cube vs. the Fire Stick 4K.
+These two feature-rich devices do a lot of the same things but are clearly for different use cases.
 Which use case will fit your viewing habits?

 There are some pretty noticeable differences between the Fire TV Cube (2019) and the Fire TV Stick 4K, but there are also quite a few areas where there features overlap.
 Let's take a look.

 |All-New Fire TV Cube (2019)||Fire TV Stick 4K|